 - public pronouncements by some journalists and politicians—across the whole political spectrum—that stigmatize Muslims as a group and disregard their positive contributions to the communities and countries in which they live

 The use of the term Islamophobia is a relatively recent phenomenon and, despite signs that it exists, it remains contested as to what exactly defines anti-Muslim or anti-Islamic actions or behavior.
-Some anti-Muslim and anti-Islamic platforms and networks have sought to delegitimize the term by producing a counternarrative against Islamophobia.

 Why is Islamophobia an issue in Europe now?

 In recent years, Islamophobia has been fueled by public anxiety over immigration and the integration of Muslim minorities into majority cultures in Europe.
-These tensions have been exacerbated by the aftermath of the economic crash of 2007 and the rise of populist nationalist politicians.
+These tensions have been exacerbated in the aftermath of the economic crash of 2007 and the rise of populist nationalist politicians.
 They have also been aggravated by high-profile terrorist attacks carried out by Muslim extremists.